Dave Pidwell

 Series D in 2010

-BARRX Medical, Inc. specializes in developing endoscopic treatment solutions for Barrett's esophagus, a precancerous condition linked to gastroesophageal reflux disease (GERD).
-The company offers advanced ablation systems, including HALOFLEX, HALO360, and HALO90, which utilize a balloon-based electrode to deliver a uniform and controlled ablation effect aimed at removing diseased tissue and promoting the regrowth of healthy cells.
-Clinical studies have demonstrated the effectiveness of these systems, showing high rates of complete eradication of dysplasia and intestinal metaplasia, along with a significant reduction in disease progression and cancer development.
-The HALO systems have received FDA clearance for use in the United States and hold CE Mark approval for Europe.
-To date, more than 58,000 procedures have been successfully performed in over 400 hospitals globally.
-Founded in 2000 and based in Sunnyvale, California, BARRX Medical is a privately-held company committed to addressing chronic gastroenterological diseases.
+BarRx Medical, Inc. specializes in developing endoscopic treatment solutions for Barrett's esophagus and other chronic gastroenterological diseases.
+Barrett's esophagus is a precancerous condition resulting from gastroesophageal reflux disease (GERD).
+The company’s primary products include the HALOFLEX, HALO360, and HALO90 ablation systems, which utilize a balloon-based electrode to circumferentially ablate diseased tissue in the esophagus.
+These systems are designed to ensure a uniform and controlled ablation effect, promoting the regrowth of healthy cells.
+Clinical studies have demonstrated the effectiveness of the HALO systems, showing high rates of complete eradication of dysplasia and intestinal metaplasia, as well as significantly reduced disease progression and cancer development.
+The HALO systems are FDA-cleared for use in the United States and hold CE Mark approval for Europe, with over 58,000 procedures performed across more than 400 hospitals globally.
+Founded in 2000 and based in Sunnyvale, California, BarRx Medical, Inc. operates as a privately held company.

 Xactly